369webforall/2024-FullStack-Web-Development/8-MERN-STACK/3-nextjs/README.md

 b.

-- let's use this function in header section
+- let's use this function in header section to display the total item qty.

 - components/header/cart-button.tsx

 ```js